pivoteur/biz/README.md

 * γBTC in the BTC+ETH pivot pool differs from γBTC in the BTC+PAXG+BNB pool.

-Or: the γBTC-factor value applies *only* to the pivot pool for which it was caluclated, so, in fact, I could write γBTC<sub>ETH</sub> for the γBTC factor value in the BTC+ETH pivot pool and γBTC<sub>PAXG+BNB</sub> for the BTC+PAXG+BNB pivot pool, but I prefer the brevity of γBTC and allow the pivot pool for which it is being used to provide that context.
+Or: the γBTC-factor value applies *only* to the pivot pool for which it was calculated, so, in fact, I could write γBTC<sub>ETH</sub> for the γBTC factor value in the BTC+ETH pivot pool and γBTC<sub>PAXG+BNB</sub> for the BTC+PAXG+BNB pivot pool, but I prefer the brevity of γBTC and allow the pivot pool for which it is being used to provide that context.